-If the JenOS Persistent Data Manager (PDM) module is enabled, this function will also save the application link key to external Non-Volatile Memory (normally Flash memory).
+If the JCU Persistent Data Manager (PDM) module is enabled, this function will also save the application link key to Non-Volatile Memory.
 This allows the key to be automatically recovered during a subsequent cold start (e.g. following a power failure).
-For information on application link key recovery in a Smart Energy network, refer to the ZigBee PRO Smart Energy API User Guide (JN-UG-3059).